openstack/openstack-manuals/doc/user-guides/source/cli.rst

 ..
 Files should be in order of current User Guides and then as following:
    Files currently in End User Guide
-   Files currently only in Admn User Guide, marked with admin_only
+   Files currently only in Admin User Guide, marked with admin_only

    Since Sphinx does not allow comments below, empty lines are used for the three blocks